giacrava/sbp-adoption-abm/README.md

 This agent-based model (ABM) simulates the adoption of sown biodiverse pastures (SBP) in Portugal.
 It focuses in particular on the Portuguese Carbon Fund project, a programme of payments for ecosystems services which ran from 2009 to 2012 to incentivise SBP adoption.
 The main agents are the Portuguese municipalities, which each year estimate how much area of SBP is installed in their territory.
 The ABM follows a data-driven approach, where the behavioural model of the agents is composed of pre-trained machine learning models.

-Repository for the paper Ravaioli, G., Teixeira, R. F. M., & Domingos, T. (2022).
+Repository for the paper Ravaioli, G., Domingos, T. & Teixeira, R.F.M.
+(2023).
 Data-driven agent-based modelling of incentives for carbon sequestration: The case of sown biodiverse pastures in Portugal.
-Under review.
+Journal of Environmental Management.

 ## Folders